 Step by Step – JMeter Tutorial

-- What is JMeter? - JMeter, its features and limitations.
+- What is JMeter? – JMeter, its features, advantages, and limitations.

-- JMeter Download and Installation - JMeter setup on Windows, Linux and Mac.
+- JMeter Download and Installation – JMeter setup on Windows, Linux, and Mac machines.

-- Test Plan in JMeter - A logical container for different load test elements.
+- Test Plan in JMeter – A logical container where we add the different load test elements.

 - Different elements of a JMeter Test Plan

 - Thread Group – Simulate a pool of virtual users.